 However, while overly ambitious goals ultimately de-motivate salespeople, easily achievable goals tend to receive unattractive payouts.
 Therefore, setting the right goals is of critical importance to set an environment in which salespeople can work and perform at their natural best.

 I recently joined Walmart’s Sam’s Club as a Membership Representative.
 In my role, I am responsible for the sales of Sam’s Club’s attractive memberships – all of which are full of benefits to our members.
 As a Membership Representative, I have daily sales goals to achieve for each membership plan.
-To reach the goals, I not only have to perform the sales myself, but also have to align all frontline employees to my mission: encouraging them to offer Sam’s Club’s members membership upgrades to enjoy further perks of shopping at Sam’s.
+To reach my goals, I not only have to perform the sales myself, but also have to align all frontline employees to my mission: encouraging them to offer Sam’s Club’s customers membership upgrades to enjoy further perks and benefits.

 However, as all salespeople know, there are some slow days in which, at no fault of our own, the goals we are set to achieve just seem unreachable.

 I’ve come to realize that, in those days, the temptation of reaching our sales target compromise our ethics and moral standards.
 As salespeople, we are fueled by the dopamine-effect of each sale.
 It’s that feeling of “I’ve made it” that fuels our next sale.
 And the next, the next, the next…

 That dopamine-effect becomes addictive.
 We have goals to accomplish and we won’t stop until we do so.
 As a result, we become tempted to ‘force’ our products or services onto our customer.
 In the process, we end up sacrificing our personal sense of ethics.

 When that happens, we become victims of our own ambition.
 We stop being salespeople and become coercive and manipulative.